maltize/sublime-text-2-ruby-tests/README.md

 -------------------
 Below features can be enabled by editing `RubyTest.sublime-settings`

-- RVM / RBENV auto detect (thx to @bronson) - feature is disabled by default, but if you enable it then be sure that your settings file is configure to use `bundle exec` (refer to https://github.com/maltize/sublime-text-2-ruby-tests#bundler-support)
+- CHRUBY / RVM / RBENV auto detect (thx to @bronson) - feature is disabled by default, but if you enable it then be sure that your settings file is configure to use `bundle exec` (refer to https://github.com/maltize/sublime-text-2-ruby-tests#bundler-support)
   `"check_for_rbenv": true`
   `"check_for_rvm": true`